Diego Maradona was a supporter of the entire African continent - Jordaan | Goal.com

 The Argentina great died at the age of 60 at his home in Buenos Aires of a heart attack on Wednesday.

-Jordaan’s most fond memories of Maradona was when the former Barcelona and Napoli forward was in South Africa for the 2010 Fifa World Cup which was the first time the tournament was staged on the African continent.
+Jordaan’s fondest memory of Maradona was when the former Barcelona and Napoli forward was in South Africa for the 2010 Fifa World Cup which was the first time the tournament was staged on the African continent.

 Arriving in South Africa as Argentina coach, Maradona was keen to prove to the world that he was the right man to lead La Albiceleste amid doubts over his pedigree to lead the team.